• Skip to primary navigation

 I’ve been attempting to eat my weight in citrus before peak season passes.
 Blood orange seems to have the shortest season, so I find all the ways to enjoy them.
 People seem to either love em’ or hate em’.
 Where are you on the spectrum?

 Mojitos are among my favorite of white rum cocktails and offer a canvas to add a splash of flavor and color using the freshest seasonal fruits and berries.
+If you’ve made my Strawberry Mojitos or Blueberry Mojitos, you know what I mean.

 While blood oranges can be somewhat bitter, they offer bright raspberry and strawberry notes.
 When paired with a bit of sweet, the bitterness is mellowed.